msalahz/restcrmsys/README.md

 ## Overview

-Restcrmsys is a comprehensive restaurant management system built with Node.js and React.
+estcrmsys is a comprehensive restaurant management system built with Node.js and React.
 It provides an end-to-end solution for restaurant owners to manage their business operations, including online ordering, reservations, table management, menu customization, staff management, and more.

 ## Key Features